oracle/cloud-native-devops-workshop/jcs-devops/JCSPipelineStackManager400.md

 ## Introduction

-This is the third of several labs that are part of the **DevOps JCS Pipeline using Oracle Stack Manger workshop**.
+This is the fourth of several labs that are part of the **DevOps JCS Pipeline using Oracle Stack Manger workshop**.
 This workshop will walk you through the Software Development Lifecycle (SDLC) for a Java Cloud Service (JCS) project that goes through Infrastructure as Code and deployment of a Struts application.

 In this lab, Lisa Jones (The Project Manager) will complete the Sprint and view the Agile reports provided by the Oracle Developer Cloud Service